setlog/debug-k8s/README.md

 * [Kubectl](https://kubernetes.io/de/docs/tasks/tools/install-kubectl) (used version: 1.17.2)
 * [Visual Studio Code](https://code.visualstudio.com/download) (used version: 1.32.3)

-We decided to use `kind` instead of `minikube`, since it's a very good tool for testing kubernetes locally and we can use our docker images without a docker registry.
+We decided to use `kind` instead of `minikube`, since it's a very good tool for testing Kubernetes locally and we can use our docker images without a docker registry.

 ## Big Picture

 First we will briefly explain how it works:

-1. We create a new kubernetes cluster `local-debug-k8s` on our local system
+1. We create a new Kubernetes cluster `local-debug-k8s` on our local system

 * you need a docker container with [delve](https://github.com/go-delve/delve) (the go debugger) as the main process
 * delve needs access to the path with the project data.
-This is done by mounting `$GOPATH/src` on the pod which is running in the kubernetes cluster
+This is done by mounting `$GOPATH/src` on the pod which is running in the Kubernetes cluster
 * we start the delve container on port 30123 and bind this port to localhost, so that only our local debugger can communicate with delve
 * to debug an API with delve, it's necessary to set up an ingress network.
 For this we use port 8090.